Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

 \subsubsection{Weak decays}

-Neutrino measured through its interaction with a nucleus has a wave packet size of the nucleus.
-Hence the process of a nucleus
+A neutrino measured through its interaction with a nucleus has the same wave packet size as the nucleus.
+Hence the process of nucleus

-is described by $S[\text T]$.
-The pion decay was discussed in the previous papers \cite{Ishikawa-tobita-3}, and the neutrino's energy distribution is given in Fig.\,(11).

-From Appendix C, the magnitude of light-cone singularity and the diffraction component are about the same as point particles.
-The spectrum of diffraction component that gives the finite-size correction is distributed in the low energy region and that of the normal component is wide and has a peak.
-The peak is slightly shifted from that of the plane waves due to the pseudo-Doppler effect.
+is described by $S[T]$.
+Pion decay has been discussed in previous papers \cite{54,55,56}, and the neutrino's energy distribution is given in Fig. \ref{fig11}.
+From Appendix C, the magnitude of the light-cone singularity and the diffraction component are about the same as point particles.
+The spectrum of the diffraction component that gives the finite-size correction is distributed in the low-energy region and that of the normal component is wide and has a peak.
+The peak is slightly shifted from that of plane waves due to the pseudo-Doppler effect.
 From the shift and width of the normal component, the wave packet size can be determined and is used for the theoretical calculation of the diffraction component.